ssyevuo/pingpong-project/README.md

 - Collision detected between the ball and the paddle is implemented using `pygame.Rect.colliderect()`.
 - The ball's horizontal speed is reversed upon collision with either of the two paddles.

+## Scoring

+- the scoring system stracls the scores of both the players dynamically at the top of the screen